reepNao/PythonProgress/README.md

 and also

-I'm gonna try to add the resources I used during my progress.
+I'm going to try to add the resources I used during my progress.